fbpx

 For extra crispy on the outside baked tofu, spritz with a little oil before baking.
 I do not recommend extra virgin olive oil, but rather avocado oil, or a similar oil that can take high heat.
 In all honesty, I like the recipe just as it’s written and not extra crispy – and I save on the extra fat calories.

 Bake for about 25 minutes until the tofu pieces are golden brown.
-I like to turn about halfway into the cooking time for more even cooking.
+Turn the tofu pieces about halfway into the cooking time for more even cooking.

 Serving Suggestions

-Remove the cooked tofu from the baking sheet and serve right away with your favorite dipping sauce (see below).
+Remove the cooked tofu from the baking sheet and serve right away with your favorite dipping sauce.

-This baked tofu recipe is delicious when tossed in a salad for added protein and flavor.
-Or try adding to veggie and rice dishes with a little sauce drizzled on top.
-Might I suggest Instant Pot Basmati Rice by Feast for a Fraction?
+This baked tofu recipe is delicious when tossed in a veggie salad for added protein and flavor.
+Or try adding to a vegetable sheet pan dinner or ice dish with a little coconut peanut sauce drizzled on top.

 This recipe works great for meal prep too.
 Though, after sitting in a sauce the texture of the tofu changes and does become a little soft on the outside – but honestly, I’m not mad at it and it is pretty tasty that way!